mantidproject/mantid/docs/source/tutorials/mantid_basic_course/fitting_data/02_complex_case.rst

 Note that two fit functions have appeared in the Fit Property Browser called ``f0-Gaussian`` and ``f1-FlatBackground``.
 Click on the triangles beside these functions to reveal their fit parameters.
-Just as with the StartX/EndX values, dragging on the plot and changing these values update eachother.
+Just as with the StartX/EndX values, dragging on the plot and changing these values update each other.

 .. figure:: /images/PeakAndBackgroundSetup.png
    :alt: PeakAndBackgroundSetup.png